 If you can keep your positive spirit, it will be contagious.
-After all, the end of the year should be a time of rejoicing and goodwill.
+After all, holidays should be a time of rejoicing and goodwill.
 The specific ways to less stress and more fun have to be individualized.
-Therefore, I’m going to give you some simple and short suggestions, some general principles you can apply.
+Therefore, I’m going to give you eight simple and short suggestions, some general principles you can apply.

 1. Evaluate expectations, values and meanings

 Take time to find out what makes you and those around you happy – what everyone really wants to do.
 Remember that true joy has to do with celebration, meaning and connection to others.
 Will your employees really prefer a formal party, or a more informal one?
 Do you need to give a gift to everyone, or are there alternatives?
-Would it be more meaningful if all your family volunteer time to feed the hungry, or to wrap up gifts for needy children?
+Would it be more meaningful if all your family volunteer time to feed the hungry, or to wrap up gifts for needy children, than making it all about selfish wants?
 Use your imagination!

 2. Divide and conquer